1P. (see Single phase)

 ATS.
-Automatic transfer switch.
+Automatic Transfer Switch.
 A “gatekeeper” switch that can automatically connect or disconnect the MicroGrid from the utility grid.
 If the grid fails and the MicroGrid is producing electricity, the ATS can route power onto the grid.

 Base load.
 The minimal level of demand on an electrical grid over 24 hours.

 CCHP.
-Combined cooling, heating and power system.
+Combined cooling, heating, and power system; a trigeneration system.